coveo/push-api-client.js/README.md

 ### Exponential backoff configuration

 You can configure exponential that will be applied to all outgoing requests from the SDK.
-You may configure this through a `PlatformUrlOptions` object.
+You may configure this through a `Options` object.

 Outgoing requests will retry when a `429` status code is returned from the platform.
 By default, the will wait retry a maximum of 50 times, waiting 5 seconds between attempts, with a time multiple of 2 (5 seconds for first attempt, 10 for second, 20 for third, etc).